ADHD

 Reminders

-Medication, Dialectic Behaviour Therapy (if the practitioners adjusts for ADHD), mindfulness and exercise all have proven benefits for ADHD.
+Medication, Dialectic Behaviour Therapy (if the practitioners adjusts for ADHD), mindfulness, exercise and ADHD coaching, all have proven benefits for ADHD.

 There are no known food supplements/vitamins that have passed scientific tests for improving ADHD, but everyone still tries.